Book cover

 Problem: Clients of these classes need to add extra functionalities to channels, such as buffers, message compression, logging, etc. However, these functionalities are optional; depending on the customer’s requirements, only some functionalities—or none—are needed.
 An initial solution to this problem involves using inheritance to create subclasses with each possible selection of features.
 The following list illustrates some of the subclasses that we can create (note that extends indicates inheritance):

 In this solution, there is a subclass for each combination of features.
 For example, suppose the customer needs a UDP channel with a buffer and compression.
 To meet this requirement, we have to implement UDPBufferedZipChannel as a subclass of UDPZipChannel, which, in turn, is a subclass of UDPChannel.
-As the reader may have noticed, this solution using inheritance is practically unfeasible, as it results in an explosion of the number of classes related to communication channels.
+As the reader may have noticed, this solution using inheritance is impractical, as it results in an explosion of the number of classes related to communication channels.

 Solution: The Decorator pattern offers an alternative to inheritance when we need to add new functionalities to a base class.
 Instead of using inheritance, it employs composition to dynamically add these functionalities to base objects.
 Therefore, Decorator is an example of applying the Prefer Composition over Inheritance principle, which we studied in Chapter 5.